How to Size an Inverter for Solar Panels: A Complete Guide

 6. Checking Inverter Efficiency Ratings

-Some installers may recommend a 3.6kW inverter even if your system requires a larger one.
-This is often done to simplify the G98 application process, which is the standard grid connection procedure for small-scale solar systems in the UK.
-While a 3.6kW inverter can make grid approval easier, it might not be the best choice for your energy needs.
+Sometimes, installers might suggest a 3.6kW inverter even if your system requires a larger one.
+This often is to simplify the G98 application process, the standard grid connection procedure for small-scale solar systems in the UK.
+While a 3.6kW inverter can facilitate grid approval, it may not align with your actual energy needs.

 Conclusion: Getting the Right Fit